WordMistri/WordMistri.github.io/_texts/g.md

 ---

 - A part of me shines
-- invoking the sun's power,
+- invoking the sun's power
 - illuminating.

 - But I'm also dark